 Los Angeles Documentary and the Production of Public History, 1958–1977 explores how documentarians working between the election of John F. Kennedy and the Bicentennial created conflicting visions of the recent and more distant American past.
 Drawing on a wide range of primary documents, Joshua Glick analyzes the films of Hollywood documentarians such as David Wolper and Mel Stuart, along with lesser-known independents and activists such as Kent Mackenzie, Lynne Littman, and Jesús Salvador Treviño.
 While the former group reinvigorated a Cold War cultural liberalism, the latter group advocated for social justice in a city plagued by severe class stratification and racial segregation.
 Glick examines how mainstream and alternative filmmakers turned to the archives, civic institutions, and production facilities of Los Angeles in order to both change popular understandings of the city and shape the social consciousness of the nation.

-Joshua Glick is Assistant Professor of English and Film Studies at Hendrix College, where he teaches courses on documentary, early cinema, and new media formations.
+Joshua Glick is Assistant Professor of English and Film Studies at Hendrix College, where he teaches courses on documentary, race, early cinema, and new media formations.

 "Joshua Glick's book is an excellent and original account of two decades of documentary film and television in Los Angeles during a period of radical social transformation."—David E. James, author of The Most Typical Avant-Garde: History and Geographies of Minor Cinemas in Los Angeles

 "Cultural studies meets history and brings Los Angeles back into documentary history in Glick’s important new book on American documentary.
 This unpretentious, authoritative book will be as important to working filmmakers and aspiring documentarians as it will be to historians and communications studies students and scholars."—Patricia Aufderheide, author of Documentary Film: A Very Short Introduction